 One thing that has stood out as a key differentiator between Apple Maps’ and Google Maps’ approach to reviews is who is eligible to leave a review or rating.

-While Google Maps allows anyone to leave a review, Apple Maps will only allow ratings to be left by users who Apple can verify have visited the establishment in question.
+While Google Maps allows anyone to leave a review, Apple Maps will only allow ratings to be left by users that Apple can verify have visited the establishment in question.

 In the next version of iOS, Apple Maps is introducing its own rating system while dropping TripAdvisor/Yelp.
 Ratings are linked to your individual device so it will be very difficult to game unlike Google Maps reviews. pic.twitter.com/Z214H9zPP3